OSHAA 30-Hours Professional Diploma in Wildlife Rehabilitation

 Learning Outcomes

-• Understand the fundamental principles of wildlife rehabilitation
+• Understand the core principles of wildlife rehabilitation

-• Recognise the ethical responsibilities involved in caring for wild animals
+• Recognise ethical responsibilities in caring for wild animals

-• Identify the roles of rehabilitators within broader conservation efforts
+• Identify the role of rehabilitators within broader conservation efforts

 • Develop awareness of humane practices and animal welfare standards